 Enter: greenwashing.
 It’s the tactic used by controversial industries around the world to represent their environmentally destructive products and business practices as sustainable.
 Deforestation, heavy chemical use in tobacco crops and the large amount of waste produced during manufacturing are just a few of the destructive practices tobacco companies want to hide.
 Tobacco industry greenwashing took off in the early 2000s and has been exploiting public concern for sustainability ever since.
 All the while, they continue—and profit from—environmentally damaging practices.

-STOP researchers recently on exactly how tobacco companies are deceiving consumers and governments alike.
+STOP researchers recently published new findings on exactly how tobacco companies are deceiving consumers and governments alike.
 Across the industry, researchers saw these common tactics in use.

 Tobacco companies use “corporate social responsibility” (CSR) and lack of international environmental regulations to tighten their grip on low- and middle-income countries.